Things to know

 You will see many stories in this book that you have seen before.
 That is because Chronicles is very much like the books of the Kings.
 This book talks about the people of Judah, just like Samuel and Kings.
 But it tells the stories in a different way.
 The books of the Kings told about what happened to the people.
 The books of Chronicles tell why those things happened.

 The book teaches the people the lessons that are in the stories.
 It explains the stories.
 It teaches people things about God.
 That is why some people think the book sounds more like a prophet wrote it.
-He reminded people how God is in all of Israel’s* story.
+The book reminded people how God is in all of Israel’s* story.

 One of the first things you will see in the book is names.
 Lots and lots of names.
 There are many lists in the books.
 They are important records.
 The people needed to remember who they were.
 They needed to remember where they came from.
 That is why there are so many names in the book.
 These stories are about real people.